fleschutz/my-backups/README.md

 Data Backup & Recovery
 ======================

-This repo supports a professional and comfortable backup of your data.
+This repo contains instructions for a professional and comfortable backup of your data.

 🔧 Preparation
 ---------------